 Clinical Pastoral Education

-Each year, a number of students fulfill their supervised ministry requirement through Clinical Pastoral Education (CPE), an interfaith professional education for ministry.
-It brings theological students and ministers of all faiths into intense involvement with persons in need under the supervision of CPE supervisors who have undergone demanding professional training beyond hospital chaplaincy.
-Feedback from peers and supervisors along with daily theological reflection catalyze deeper understandings of ministry, while new skills are developed in interpersonal skills informing the student's ministerial identity.
+Students can also fulfill their supervised ministry requirement through Clinical Pastoral Education (CPE), an interfaith professional education for ministry.
+CPE brings students and ministers of all faiths into intense involvement with persons in need, with the support of supervisors who have undergone professional training beyond hospital chaplaincy.
 Email Marcia Ryan to learn more.